jsevitor/rating-component/README.md

 # rating-component
- This repository presents a HTML, CSS and JavaScript  solution for a interactive rating component main challange promoted by Frontend Mentor.
+ This repository presents a HTML, CSS and JavaScript  solution for an interactive rating component main challange promoted by Frontend Mentor.